pqml/another-rollup-watch/README.md

 #### In-memory sourcemaps
 If `options.sourceMap` is set to true, the sourceMap will be available in `event.files` as well. <br>
-If `options.sourceMap` is set to inline, rollup-watch will automaticly add sourcemap into the bundled files.
+If `options.sourceMap` is set to inline, another-rollup-watch will automaticly add sourcemap into the bundled files.

 <br>